-The pizza bar was phenomenal.
+The pizza bar was phenomenal and moved into its new location this past year.
 It is located right across the street from Airstream Row and Seaside Square.
 It is perfect for grabbing a bite to eat after watching the sunset on the beach.
-However, for a family friendly pizza place, I thought it was a little pricey.
-The prosciutto pizza was $18 and the cheapest red wine by the glass on the menu was $14.
+The prosciutto pizza is a favorite of ours, and apparently Kristin Cavallari’s too, who was saw here one year!

-We stayed in this area at the HUB30A, which is about 3.5 miles from Seaside to the west, and 2 miles from Alys Beach on the east.
+We stayed in this area at the HUB30A our first two years, which is about 3.5 miles from Seaside to the west, and 2 miles from Alys Beach on the east.
 The HUB is great for families and the large townhomes include access to the pool, which unfortunately isn’t heated in the winter.
-It also has grills, a golf cart, and is located right across from the HUB.
 The HUB on 30A is a collection of food trucks, shops, and restaurants with communal seating, plenty of TVs, and a huge screen for movie nights and big games.
 There is also a large area for kids to play.
 We came here at night for BBQ or Tacos or Ice Cream, some drinks, and to watch the NCAA bowl games.
 We also opted to rent bikes for the week, which we loved!
 The closest beach access from here is 0.6 miles.

 Where to Eat and What to Do near The Hub/Seacrest/Watersound: